Leadership Team

 Angela Martínez, Amazon Defenders Fund Director

-Angela (she/ella/ela) has three decades of activism and international field experience accompanying Afro-descendant, LGTBIQ, Women, Youth, and Indigenous-led movements in Latin America and the Caribbean.
-She has worked on natural resources rights and environmental justice, civil and political rights, and sexual health and rights through grantmaking, ethnographic and participatory for action research, advocacy, and capacity building.
+Angela (she/ella/ela) has over three decades of activism and international field experience accompanying Indigenous, Afro-descendant, LGTBIQ+, women, and youth-led movements in the Abya Yala (Latin America and the Caribbean).
+She has worked on rights of nature and environmental justice, civil and political rights, and sexual health and rights through mobilizing solidarity, ethnographic and qualitative research as accompaniment, advocacy, and capacity building.
+Angela’s roots trace back to the Hñähñu people of Hidalgo, Mexico, where both her grandmother and mother were born.
+She holds a master’s degree in Environmental Policy and Sustainable Management from The New School.

 Mary (she/her) is a first-generation immigrant born in the Philippines and raised in Richmond, CA. She is passionate about the intersection of human rights and corporate accountability focusing on environmental justice and weaponization of technologies.
 Mary recently earned a B.A. in Global Studies and a B.S. in Business Administration from U.C.
 Berkeley.
 She previously worked as an investigative disinformation researcher for the Human Rights Center at Berkeley Law and is active in Philippine-based grassroots organizations working to uplift indigenous rights and international social movements.